 “Within the vastness of Jewish law and Torah literature, there is a little-known halakhah called mayim achronim (מים אחרונים).
 It is often translated simply as ‘last waters’, though as with any Hebrew term it is a difficult one to decipher.
 At one point or another, you have likely seen the small vessel of water passed around the dinner table before birkat hamazon, the blessing after meals.
 A tiny amount of water is poured over the fingertips of each hand before being passed on to the next person.
 This simple procedure is known as mayim achronim.

-That simplicity is misleading.
-It may appear that mayim achronim is a small, insignificant ritual, and it may be the reason why many Jews no longer perform it.
-But a look through Jewish writings both ancient and modern will reveal that mayim achronim carries tremendous importance.
-So much so, in fact, that it was said to trump netilat yada’im (the more famous practise of washing hands before the meal), and in times past, our Sages even had a special blessing just for this mitzva!
+That very simplicity is misleading, and may suggest that mayim achronim is a tiny, insignificant ritual.
+Perhaps this is the reason why many Jews tend to overlook it.
+However, a glance through Jewish writings both ancient and modern will reveal that mayim achronim carries tremendous importance—so much so that it was said to trump netilat yada’im (the washing of the hands before the meal), and in times past, some of our Sages even recited a special blessing for this act.”

 (From the introduction of the book Mayim Achronim Chova – Secrets of the Last Waters)

 Mayim achronim is the act of washing one’s hands at the end of the meal, before reciting the post-meal blessing known as birkat hamazon.
 It is supposed to be performed with cold water that is poured specifically into a vessel that can then be removed.
 One must wash at least up to the second knuckle of their fingers.

 What is the significance of this little ritual?

 Our Sages teach us that mayim achronim washes away something known as melach sdomit—“Sodomite salt”.
 By exploring various Jewish holy texts, it becomes evident that Sodomite salt is symbolic of the traits of the wicked city of Sodom, a place consumed with greed and inhospitality.